davidkellis/mackeys/README.md

 # mackeys

+This prjoect has been superseded by https://github.com/davidkellis/mackeys2.
+I am no longer using this project day to day.

 This project gives you mac-like key bindings on a Linux desktop environment and is effectively a fork of https://github.com/canadaduane/meta-mac.

 The key remapping solution that this project depends on is the excellent https://github.com/rvaiya/keyd.